homebound-team/truss/README.markdown

   <img src="https://github.com/homebound-team/truss/blob/main/logo.svg?raw=true" width="400" />
 </p>

-Truss is a mini-framework for generating a Tachyons-ish TypeScript DSL for writing framework-agnostic CSS-in-JS (i.e. the truss DSL can be used in emotion, MUI, fela, etc.) that achieves utility-class brevity while critical-css/incremental delivery.
+Truss is a mini-framework for generating a Tachyons-ish TypeScript DSL for writing framework-agnostic CSS-in-JS (i.e. the truss DSL can be used in emotion, MUI, fela, etc.) that achieves both utility-class brevity and critical-css delivery.

 See the "Why This Approach?" section for more rationale.